 When I was a student, life was hard.
 I have a free Internet connection and a laptop from my brother.
-I don’t have a phone to record videos for YouTube (free option#1) neither did I know about a platform like Medium or Substack to write and make money.
+I don’t have a phone to record videos for YouTube (free option#1), neither did I know about a platform like Medium or Substack to write and make money.
 So, I started blogging on a free Blogger blog.
-Fast forward five years, now I think there are a lot of writing and making money.
+Fast forward five years, now I think there is a lot of writing and making money.

 Some cons of using Substack:

-Substack could be a better platform but there are some of the things that you should know about Substack that make it not a good platform for writing and running a newsletter.
+Substack could be a better platform, but there are some of the things that you should know about Substack that make it not a good platform for writing and running a newsletter.

 - The loss of revenue if you think long-term: Substack charges 10% of the service charges from you for every transaction that happened between you and your reader on Substack.
-If you have 100 paid readers or paying members and each of them is paying $5 then this means you are making $450, you are losing $50 every month which results in $600 in total for a year.
-This is where Ghost.org comes into where you could just pay $350 for a year and boom, you receive the whole pie of your hard work.
+If you have 100 paid readers or paying members and each of them is paying $5, then this means you are making $450.
+You are losing $50 every month, which results in $600 in total for a year.
+This is where Ghost.org comes into where you could just pay $350 for a year, and boom, you receive the whole pie of your hard work.

 - Substack is the same for everyone.
 There is little edit option for you to change the fonts and color of your Substack newsletter but no freedom to choose the design of the email and the look of your publication itself.

 Most of the beginners join Substack but later struggle to shift to other major Substack alternatives like Ghost.
-If you want to move to Ghost then that is possible.
+If you want to move to Ghost, then that is possible.

 5 Sites similar to Substack or Substack alternatives